m4ttsch/omscs-notes-notes/information-security/wireless-and-mobile-security.md

 Each time a file is created, the data protection system generates a new 256-bit *file key*, which it gives to the hardware AES engine.
 The engine encrypts the file using this key - via the CBC mode of AES - every time the file is written to flash memory.

 Every file is a member of one or more file classes, and each class is associated with a *class key*.
-A class key is protected by the hardware UID and, for some classes, the user’s passcode as well.
-The file key is encrypted with one or more class keys, depending on which classes the file belongs to, and the result is stored in the file’s metadata.
+A class key is protected by the hardware UID and, for some classes, the user's passcode as well.
+The file key is encrypted with one or more class keys, depending on which classes the file belongs to, and the result is stored in the file's metadata.

 The metadata of all files in the filesystem is encrypted using the same random key: the *filesystem key*.
 The system generates this key when iOS is first installed, or when a user wipes and restarts the device.

-When a file is opened, it’s metadata is decrypted first using the filesystem key, which reveals the encrypted file key.
+When a file is opened, it's metadata is decrypted first using the filesystem key, which reveals the encrypted file key.
 Next, the file key is decrypted using one or more class keys.
 Finally, the file is used to decrypt the file as it is read from flash memory.

 ## Security Quiz
 ![](https://assets.omscs.io/4AA42396-DE28-4F4E-A5E9-19038D09F56B.png)